alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 Whenever I bring it up, he says: "I like hx-boost."

-I think his perspective is that `hx-boost` is too important to the htmx funnel to explicitly disavow.
+I think Carson's perspective is that `hx-boost` is too important to the htmx funnel to explicitly disavow.
 I don't know if I event disagree with that, and either way, I would never advocate for it to be removed, because backwards compatibility is more important.

 But I'm writing this because people always ask me for help with `hx-boost` problems, and the only way to fully resolve those is to stop using it.